iamnewton/dotfiles/README.md

 # Stage the submodule changes
 git add <path/to/submodule>
 # Commit the submodule changes
-git commit -m "Update submodule '<submodule>' to the latest version"
+git commit -m "feat: update '<submodule>' to the latest version"
 # Push to a remote repository
 git push origin main
 ```